Chart Color Schemes

 Bucasia has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified six projects likely affecting this region.
-Key initiatives include Royal Sands Mackay Estate, Mackay-Bucasia Road and Golf Links Road Intersection Upgrade, Bucasia 186 Homes and Childcare Centre, Reed Street Extension (Norwood Parade/Reed Street Connection).
-Below details those most relevant.
+AreaSearch has identified six projects likely affecting the region.
+Notable ones are Royal Sands Mackay Estate, Mackay-Bucasia Road and Golf Links Road Intersection Upgrade, Bucasia 186 Homes and Childcare Centre, Reed Street Extension (Norwood Parade/Reed Street Connection).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.